Ctrl+Shift, Session #1

 Ctrl+Shift | A Strategy Session Series

-We are pleased to introduce a new public talk series called Ctrl+Shift - a strategy session series that invites influential members of Toronto’s creative community to propose solutions to urgent challenges that affect the artists living in this city.
+We are pleased to introduce Ctrl+Shift - a strategy session series that invites influential members of Toronto’s creative community to propose solutions to urgent challenges that affect the artists living in this city.
 Structured as a panel discussion, Ctrl+Shift seeks to facilitate productive conversations and actionable strategies that can elicit change in our shared creative landscape.
 This event is free and welcome to everyone.

 November 21st, 2017 | 7pm-9pm | InterAccess

 The first iteration of Ctrl+Shift is scheduled for November 21st, from 7pm-9pm and will occur at InterAccess.
-The panel will address the subject of displacement and venue stability for arts organizations in Toronto.
-The selected discussants each have a unique relationship to this ongoing challenge and will share their experiences and suggestions on how to navigate Toronto’s increasingly prohibitive rental rates.
+The panel will address the subject of venue displacement and sustainability for arts organizations in Toronto.
+The selected discussants each have a unique relationship to this ongoing challenge and will share their experiences and creative solutions.
 This session will be moderated by Shawn Micallef.

 Discussants and Affiliations